A lot of people love reading but when it comes to practising it on a regular basis most of them fail. Wonder why?

 Apart from that you can even join various reading challenges on Instagram (if yoou are a regular ‘grammer.)
 They greatly help in making the to-read lists more fun and diverse.
 You can also follow book-related accounts and hashtags like #bookstagrammers, #readingislife, and many, many more in order to get creative and fun ideas to make your reading a bit more rewarding.

 In a couple of months, before you even know it, you’d be reading more than you ever imagined you could and that too without even trying too hard.
 You’ll just have to put in a little effort at the beginning and then once you develop the habit, you won’t even have to try at all.
-I followed these steps when I re-started reading 7 years ago and haven’t look back since.
-I started with reading 1 book in 2-3 months and now can read upto 10 books in a month.
+I followed these steps when I re-started reading 7 years ago and haven’t looked back since.
+I started with reading 1 book in 2-3 months and now can read up to 10 books in a month.

-Reading is a beautiful adventure and it should be enjoyed thoroughly in order to experience it completely. keep these steps in mind only at the beginning, later, when you develop your reading routine, forget all the pre-conceived notions and follow your instincts.
+Reading is a beautiful adventure and it should be enjoyed thoroughly in order to experience it completely. keep these steps in mind only at the beginning, later, when you develop your reading routine, forget all the preconceived notions and follow your instincts.
 This article is just to get you started on the right track.

-If you have any questions related to reading or
+If you have any questions related to reading or want any book recommendations or want to share your bookish thoughts then feel free to comment below.

 Note: All the images used in this article are my own (except for the featured image which was taken from Pixabay).
 Visit me @crazycatwriter on Instagram.